Los Angeles Commercial Truck Accident Attorneys

 - Spinal Cord Injuries — Damage to the spinal cord can cause paralysis, loss of sensation, and motor function issues below the injury site.

-- Burns & Lacerations — Fires or explosions can cause severe burns and deep cuts, which require extensive treatment.
+- Burns and Lacerations — Fires or explosions can cause severe burns and deep cuts, which require extensive treatment.

 - Soft Tissue Injuries — Damage to muscles, ligaments, and tendons can cause pain and reduced mobility, often requiring physical therapy.